 Spring Ski Season in Colorado

 Later in the spring season as the snow melts, the warm weather makes it possible for you to get in a dual sport day.
 Spend your morning on the slopes and after lunch, go for a hike or get a few hours of mountain biking in.
-Spring offers the best of both worlds, and especially if you don’t get out much or you’re using a valuable PTO day, packing in as much activity as you can makes it all feel that much more worth it.
+Spring offers the best of both worlds, and especially if you don’t get out much or use a valuable PTO day, packing in as much activity as you can makes it all feel much more worth it.

 Which Colorado Ski Resorts Are Still Open During the Spring?